French presidential candidates enter final day of campaign - NewsBreak

 French presidential candidates enter final day of campaign

-The finalists for France ’s presidency, President Emmanuel Macron and far-right leader Marine Le Pen, traded blows on the last day of campaigning Friday as they tried to convince undecided voters why their political agenda — and not their rival's — is the right choice.
+PARIS — (AP) — France's presidential contenders Emmanuel Macron and Marine Le Pen traded final blows on the last day of campaigning Friday to drive home why their particular political brand — and not the other's — is the right choice for voters in one of the world's wealthiest large democracies.

-Macron, the center-right incumbent, laid into the nationalist challenger he is set to face in a Sunday runoff, accusing Le Pen of trying to divide France over Islam.
-Le Pen has proposed to ban Muslim headscarves in public and wants to give French citizens priority over foreigners in receiving housing and job benefits.
+Macron, the center-right incumbent, laid into the nationalist rival he is set to face in a Sunday runoff, accusing the far-right leader of trying to divide France over Islam.

-The two candidates made their final pitches to the French electorate as all campaigning and opinion polling must end by midnight on Friday.
-A first-round vote on April 10 led to Le Pen and Macron facing each other Sunday in a rematch of the 2017 presidential election runoff.

-During his final campaign speech, delivered deep in France’s southern heartland, Macron described the election as a “referendum for or against a secular, united, indivisible Republic."
-He presented himself as a guardian of democratic values and the rule of law, and hinted that Le Pen posed a threat to freedom of expression.

-Le Pen, who was behind Macron in the latest opinion polls, campaigned in her northern France stronghold in a last-ditch effort to close the gap.
-In a a gritty mood, she lashed out at Macron's planned pensions reform, which she described as an effort to make the French work forever.
+Lagging behind Macron in the latest opinion polls, Le Pen campaigned in her stronghold of northern France in a last-ditch effort to try to close the gap.
+In a a gritty mood, Le Pen lashed out at Macron's planned pensions reform, which she described as an effort to make the French work forever.

 “The French, with Emmanuel Macron, will end up with life," Le Pen said.
 “This reform of Emmanuel Macron is a deep social injustice."